nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Whether you're someone that likes a light theme or dark theme, we've got you covered!

 This command allows you to toggle between light theme and dark theme.
+Enter `theme` and your application will enter the light theme from the dark theme, or dark theme from the light theme.

 **Format:** `theme [-h]`